matys1/lab1-web/book-notes/part-5.md

 > Note, the book doesn't cover the `label` statement and the `for...of` loops (see MDN Loops link below).
 Otherwise the lesson is quite comprehensive.

-- Note that braces (`{ }`) in JavaScript are used to group individual statements in code blocks (for example, in case of a function).
-In certain circumstances, however, braces can have other meanings as well.
+- Note that braces (`{ }`) in JavaScript are used to group individual statements in a code block called a *block statement* (see MDN link below).
+Note that in certain circumstances, however, braces can have other meanings as well like object construction.

 - Statements in JavaScript are executed in the order in which they appear, one after the other.
 Because this order isn't always practical, flow control statements let you control the order in which code is executed.
 A funcion could also be considered a flow control statement since you can define a function at the start of the program and execute it at any point down the line.